cksystemsteaching/selfie/README.md

 "./selfie" "-c" "selfie.c" "-m" "2" "-c" "selfie.c"
 ```

 Where is all this information stored in memory?
 On the stack!
 The procedure `up_load_arguments` in `selfie.c` shows you how.
-The details are non-trivial and revisited in the tools and computing chapters.
+The details are non-trivial and revisited in the programming and computing chapters.

-Interestingly, whenever mipster is invoked, say, with `-m 2 -c selfie.c`, the `boot_loader` procedure passes the remaining arguments `-c selfie.c` to the code that mipster is about to execute including the filename of the executed code which is here `selfie.c`:
+Interestingly, whenever `mipster` is invoked, say, with `-m 2 -c selfie.c`, the `boot_loader` procedure passes the remaining arguments `-c selfie.c` to the code that `mipster` is about to execute including the filename of the executed code which is here `selfie.c`:

 ```
 argc: 3